 Interim Measures

-When the alleged actions of a student threaten the good order or safety of the university, interim measures may be put into place.
-Interim measures are administrative directives that are intended to insure the safety of the university and prevent a situation from escalating.
+When the alleged actions of a student, student group, or student organization threaten the good order or safety of the university, interim measures may be put into place.
+Interim measures are administrative directives that are intended to ensure the safety of the university and prevent a situation from escalating.
 Interim measures may be made at any point after a referral is received and may include, but are not limited to:

 Administrative directives for no contact;